9 Hypotension Risk Factors

-Age: Drops in blood pressure on standing or after eating occur primarily in older adults.
-Orthostatic hypotension happens after standing up, while postprandial hypotension happens after eating a meal.
-Neurally mediated hypotension happens because of a miscommunication between the brain and heart.
-It primarily affects children and younger adults.
+- Age: Drops in blood pressure on standing (Orthostatic hypotension) or after eating (postprandial hypotension) occur primarily in older adults.
+Neurally mediated hypotension is due to miscommunication between the brain and heart primarily affects children and younger adults.

 Low blood pressure side effects and its problems

 Even moderate forms of low BP can cause some side effects such as dizziness, weakness, fainting, and a risk of injury from falls.